 - 3. Click on the tier type whose attributes you want to change. - 4.
 Change the settings.
 The Stereotype drop down box will be disabled if there is at least one tier based on the selected type.
-For changing the Stereotype of a tier consider the options to copy (see Section 2.13.2) or to reparent a tier (see Section 2.4.9). - Associations with a Lexicon field or a ISO Data Category can be changed via their + button or removed by clicking their button. - 5.
-Click Change to save the changes.
+For changing the Stereotype of a tier consider the options to copy (see the section called "Copying tiers") or to reparent a tier (see the section called "Changing the parent of a tier").

+Associations with a Lexicon field or a ISO Data Category can be changed via their + button or removed by clicking their - button.

+5. Click Change to save the changes.
 Otherwise click Close to exit the window without saving the changes.

-2.3.3.
 Deleting tier types